 The Home Office will open the application process after the implementation period.
 However, the prospective frontier workers will not need a permit to enter the United Kingdom until 30th June 2021.
 They will have the six months grace period between January and June 2021 to apply.

-If the Home Office approves the application, the frontier worker permit will be valid for five years.
-However, the self-employed and workers who have retained frontier worker status permits will be valid for two years.
+The frontier worker permit will be valid for five years if the Home Office approves the application.
+However, the self-employed and workers with retained frontier worker status permits will be valid for two years.